WhyDRS/Database/DWAC-instructions/Brokers_that_dont_DRS.md

 Once your shares are settled in **${name of broker}**, you can make the transfer request by making a Letter of Instruction with IBKR.

 - Login in your IBKR account, and click on “Transfer & Pay” from the top menu and select “Transfer Positions”.
-On the next page select “Incoming”.
+- On the next page select “Incoming”.
-On the next page select “All Other Regions” from the drop down menu.
+- On the next page select “All Other Regions” from the drop down menu.
-On the next page select “Basic FOP Transfer".
+- On the next page select “Basic FOP Transfer".
-Select ${IBKR name} on the drop down list.
+- Select **${IBKR name}** on the drop down list.
-For “Your Account Number at the Financial Institution" put your ${name of broker} account number.
+- For “Your Account Number at the Financial - Institution" put your **${name of broker}** account number.
-For “Name of Account Holder at Financial Institution“ put your full name as defined on your ${name of broker} account.
+- For “Name of Account Holder at Financial Institution“ put your full name as defined on your **${name of broker}** account.
-Select the Account type (most likely individual).
+- Select the Account type (most likely individual).
-Select the country of the Financial Institution where you access ${name of broker} from.
+- Select the country of the Financial Institution where you access **${name of broker}** from.
-For the contact email put “${broker email address}".
+- For the contact email put “**${broker email address}**".
-You have to add the asset you want to transfer, click on “Add Asset".
+- You have to add the asset you want to transfer, click on “Add Asset".
-On the next page you can search which stock you'd like to transfer, click on “Search".
+- On the next page you can search which stock you'd like to transfer, click on “Search".
-On the next page, click on the row that has the company you wish to DRS shares of.
+- On the next page, click on the row that has the company you wish to DRS shares of.
-On the next page, define how many shares you'd like to transfer and click on “Save and Finish".
+- On the next page, define how many shares you'd like to transfer and click on “Save and Finish".
-On the next page you'll see a summary of the transfer.
+- On the next page you'll see a summary of the transfer.
 Write in your name as it shows on the page and click on “Continue”.
-Interactive Brokers will then generate a Letter of Instruction for you.
+- Interactive Brokers will then generate a Letter of Instruction for you.
-Click on “View Form”, then click on “Print”.
+- Click on “View Form”, then click on “Print”.
-Sign the Letter of Instruction with a pen.
+- Sign the Letter of Instruction with a pen.
-Scan it back in, or take a photo of it.
+- Scan it back in, or take a photo of it.